-Funding of ILP loans will be determined by the Treasury Office and may include external borrowing and the use of institutional funds.
+Funding of ILP loans will be determined by the Treasury Office's Debt Management & Analytics team and may include external borrowing and the use of institutional funds.

 - ILP Loan: Long-term capital projects are typically funded using a loan from the ILP.
 All campus projects pay the same ILP rate, loans may not exceed the useful life of the facility, and typically have a repayment term of 30 years.

-A FAST (Financing Assets Short Term) loan may be perferable to an ILP loan for short-term capital expenditures and operating loans.
-Review the program description and contact the Treasury Office to determine the most suitable program.
+A FAST (Financing Assets Short Term) loan may be preferable to an ILP loan for short-term capital expenditures and operating loans.
+Review the program description and contact Annette Sommer with the Debt Management & Analytics team at firstname.lastname@example.org to determine the most suitable program.